-Before you create (or recreate) a logo for your company!
+Before you create (or recreate) a logo design for your company!

 Whether it’s a new logo or a rebrand that you seek, before you even begin on a design, there are two core ingredients you need to have at hand.

 - Maintain an inspiration log – save pictures, colors, ads, logos, competitor logos – anything that catches your eye.
 Cluster your findings every few days and you will see patterns emerge – what attracts you and what doesn’t.
 This curation of logo inspiration on Pinterest is a great place to start.

 - Analyze your objective – what feelings do you want to evoke in the audience- comfort, security, confidence, joy, hope, power?
 Clean and crisp or warm and fuzzy?

 You might also like to read Make it Better – 5 Point Cheat Sheet for non-Designers.

 Armed with this research, whether you DIY your logo in Canva or work with a designer, here is a simple lens.
 This is your ultimate, concise, no fuss guide to nail down the logo for your business.

 Follow these 7 rules for logo design to elevate your brand!

 Let these tips on logo design be the footprint on which you base your brand decisions.
 7 rules of effective logo design that come together, to elevate your logo, and serve as your brand’s memorable signature.
 Plus, great examples of logo design to inspire you.